mehulagg/gitlab/doc/user/application_security/dast/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/4348) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 10.4.

-Your application is exposed to a new category of attacks when it is running.
-For example, cross-site scripting attacks and authentication flaws only occur at runtime.
-Dynamic Application Security Testing (DAST) checks an application for known vulnerabilities in a deployed environment.
+Your application is exposed to a new category of attacks once deployed into a new environment.
+For example, application server misconfigurations or incorrect assumptions about security controls may not be visible from source code alone.
+Dynamic Application Security Testing (DAST) checks an application for these types of vulnerabilities in a deployed environment.

 NOTE:
 The whitepaper ["A Seismic Shift in Application Security"](https://about.gitlab.com/resources/whitepaper-seismic-shift-application-security/) explains how 4 of the top 6 attacks were application based.
 Download it to learn how to protect your organization.

-## GitLab DAST
+In GitLab, DAST is commonly initiated by a merge request and runs as a job in the CI/CD pipeline.

-GitLab DAST is initiated by a merge request and runs as a job in the CI/CD pipeline.
+You can also run a DAST scan on demand, outside the CI/CD pipeline.
 Your running web application is analyzed for known vulnerabilities.
-GitLab checks the DAST report, compares the vulnerabilities found between the source and target branches, and shows the information on the merge request.
+GitLab checks the DAST report, compares the vulnerabilities found between the source and target branches, and shows any relevant findings on the merge request.

 ![DAST Widget](img/dast_v13_4.png)